-I am grateful to dwell upon the traditional unceded territories of the W̱JOȽEȽP (Tsartlip) & W̱SÁNEĆ (Saanich) nations in the Salish Sea, on what is now known as Mayne Island, BC, Canada.
-I work in person and virtually in homes, gathering places, retreat centers and sacred spaces, and travel as needed.
+I am grateful to dwell with my family upon the traditional unceded territories of the W̱JOȽEȽP (Tsartlip) & W̱SÁNEĆ (Saanich) nations in the Salish Sea, on what is known as Mayne Island, BC, Canada.
+I work in homes, gathering places, retreat centers and sacred spaces, and travel as needed.

 As a lifelong learner, my fascination for group process, expressive arts, ceremony & transformative change have woven through my life in many ways.
 Currently, I am falling in love with plant medicine.

 For more information about my background and experience, please visit my LinkedIn Profile

 One morning when I was about 3 years old I decided to put my socks on over top of my shoes.
 The imagined purpose of this exercise?
 To decide for myself whether "the way things are done" (in this case, socks typically go inside shoes) actually applied to me.
 After a full day of wearing my socks on the outside of my shoes, I concluded (on my own terms) that I did agree with the whole "socks inside your shoes" thing my Mom kept telling me about.

 This is a foundational story of my personality in my family.
 This story reminds us how our inner voice is often persistent in its call to deep exploration, tenacious curiosity, and direct discovery.
 Sometimes it can be frustrating, disorienting, or feel like a detour, but ultimately it leads us to the learning and growth we are eager to expand into.

 As we unfold into this new story for ourselves and our world, our ability to release "the way things are done" - leaving space for exploration, reflection, imagination - can help guide us to new ways of being.

 Threshold Arts lives in the in-between spaces, so the logo does too.

 Using the full spectrum of colours and representing community, diversity, nature,